Can a wearable improve memory? Humm raises $2.6 million so consumers can find out – TechCrunch

 According to the company, this seed financing will be used to scale production of the company’s first product, which was launched in August.

-“As software and biology continue to be on a collision course, new technology paradigms will emerge that will unleash creativity and empower scientists, clinicians and engineers to read, edit and write biology – including key human functions,” said Ciarán O’Leary, General Partner at Blueyard Capital, which led the most recent investment into the company.
+“As software and biology continue to be on a collision course, new technology paradigms will emerge that will unleash creativity and empower scientists, clinicians and engineers to read, edit and write biology — including key human functions,” said Ciarán O’Leary, general partner at Blueyard Capital, which led the most recent investment into the company.
 “Humm’s technology improves the performance of the human mind and has the potential to expand healthspan for millions of people.”

 The initial market for the company’s products are middle-aged, middle-class consumers looking to learn a new skill or language, according to the company’s chief executive and co-founder, Iain McIntyre.

 “Using the patch is as easy as sticking on a band-aid — nothing bulky or awkward.
-In a 15-minute session, our clinical trial shows a 20 percent improvement in working memory capacity [against placebo] within the first three minutes of wearing a patch, that then lasts for more than an hour afterwards,” McIntyre said.
+In a 15-minute session, our clinical trial shows a 20% improvement in working memory capacity [against placebo] within the first three minutes of wearing a patch, that then lasts for more than an hour afterwards,” McIntyre said.
 “In our testing with hundreds of early access users this year we’ve seen people doing exciting things with that boost, like accelerating the speed they can learn a language or remembering more of what they read.”

 At $5 per-patch, the company’s pitch is that it costs about as much as a fancy cup of coffee, and has better results for stimulating productivity.

-Users just slap a Humm strip onto their forehead and leave it on for about thirty minutes.
+Users just slap a Humm strip onto their forehead and leave it on for about 30 minutes.
 McIntyre recommends using the patch no more than twice a day.

 Early access for the device is currently closed (after the Air Force reportedly put in an order for 10,000 of the devices to trial them), but the company is setting up a waitlist for folks looking to try it out.
 The company expects its device to be commercially available by the third quarter of next year.